GPCRmd/gpcrmd-docs/source/workbench.rst

 This tool identifies Hydrogen Bonds formed in a simulation, splitting the results between protein-protein hydrogen bonds and protein-not protein bonds.
 We use the MDTraj module function wernet_nilson_, which establishes a threshold distance of 3.3 Angstroms between the donor and acceptor atoms; this threshold becomes progressively stricter as the angle formed by H-D-A increases (a perfect straight bond is 0 degrees, as the donor atom is central).
 It's possible to choose between a few options:

 1. **Do not include hydrogen bonds between neighbors**: If selected, excludes hydrogen bonds among residues which are less than 5 residues apart.
 These are usually the hydrogen bonds stabilizing alpha helices.
-2. **Include backbone hydrogen bonds**: If selected, includes hydrogen bonds formed between backbone (BB) atoms or side chains (SC) atoms, in any combination (SC-SC, BB-BB, SC-BB).
+2. **All hydrogen bonds**: If selected, includes hydrogen bonds formed between backbone (BB) atoms or side chains (SC) atoms, in any combination (SC-SC, BB-BB, SC-BB).
 3. **Only side-chain hydrogen bonds**: If selected, only includes hydrogen bonds formed between side-chain atoms.

 Finally, you can set a frequency threshold so only those hydrogen bonds which hold the cited condition in a proportion of the frames greater than the value you have set will appear in the results.
 You can also define an interval of frames into which perform the analysis.